dougmassay/ncxremove-sigil-plugin/README.md

 Export an EPUB3 with NCX removed

-A Sigil plugin used to remove the NCX file from an EPUB3.

 **NOTE: this plugin periodically checks for updated versions by connecting to this Github repository (see the configurable preferences section below to disable this behavior)**

 Links